Phylake1337/Mini-WhatsApp/README.md

 6. In case of closing the APP, all chats and user profiles are stored for later use.

 - How to try it?
   -Download the repo on your machine.
   -Open cmd then navigate till you open Mini-WhatsApp folder.
   -Write ```python console.py``` command.

+- Dashes work just as well
+- And if you have sub points, put two spaces before the dash or star:
+- Like this
+  - And this